sheatsley/attacks/examples/README.md

 * `perturbation_visualization.py`: visualizes perturbations of known attacks and plots one example of a worst-, average-, and best-case perturbation (as measured by lp norm).
+* `saliency_analysis.py`: plots the class-specific mean and standard deviation of perturbation values over the feature space across known attacks.